 You are a system.
 I coach leaders to build a system of delivery, not simply direct work.
 What system are you building yourself into?
 To me, this is similar to the difference between discipline and inspiration.
 There are tons of management, self-help and even diet books out there about setting goals, managing your time and being overall really on top of things.
 They never stick because you’re doing it but you’re not loving it.

 I have personally never stuck with an exercise program because although I might not hate it, I have never found one that I truly love.
 I hear that runners get addicted to the runner’s high, this is probably akin to a systemic change.
 I wish I had that addiction!
 My dentist implored me for years to floss daily.
-When I finally got attuned and enjoy the way my teeth feel after flossing, I stopped having to remember to floss.
+When I finally got attuned and enjoy the way my teeth feel after flossing, I stopped having to remember to floss because I wanted to do it!

 I’ve had friends ask me how I have time to read so much.
 I don’t need to have time!
 I read topics I’m interested in and I love to read.
 I recently saw an article about how much smarter you will be if you read only 20 minutes per day.
 If you are torturing yourself for 20 minutes, it’s not worth it!
 Find something you are curious about and read that.
 Don’t feel compelled to finish it.